debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ## Architecture of SQLite Connector
 ![alt text](images/architecture.png)

 At a high level, the connector works as follows.
-On first startup it performs a blocked snapshot reading all existing rows from tracked tables.
-Once the snapshot completes, the streaming phase begins.
-A WatchService monitors the .db-wal file for OS-level modification events, gated by PRAGMA data_version to confirm only committed writes trigger a parsing cycle.
+It performs a blocked snapshot on first startup reading all existing rows from tracked tables.
+Once the snapshot is completed the streaming phase begins.
+A WatchService monitors the .db-wal file for OS-level modification events, gated by PRAGMA data_version to confirm only committed writes trigger our parser.
 When a change is detected, the WAL reader parses frame headers and groups them into committed transactions.
 The page decoder then decodes the raw B-tree leaf pages reading cell pointers, varints, and serial types to reconstruct row values.
 The WAL differ compares the new page state against the old state, retrieved either from the in-memory page cache or the .db file directly and produces INSERT, UPDATE, or DELETE events with correct before and after values.
-These events are converted into Debezium SourceRecord objects and placed on the ChangeEventQueue, which Kafka Connect drains via poll() and publishes to Kafka topics.
+The we convert these events into Debezium SourceRecord objects and place them on the ChangeEventQueue which is published to Kafka topics.
 Throughout streaming, the connector holds an open reader transaction and registers a WAL hook to prevent unexpected checkpoints from invalidating the page cache, performing its own controlled checkpoint at configurable intervals.

 The Technical Implementation has been divided into 6 main modules:
 1. Project Skeleton and Configuration